 Why The Local Core (TLC)?

 It has been a long-term process of defining my own vision, shaped and challenged by different life and work inspirations, but also personal struggles and unexpected events.
 All life-transforming.
-It started with ‘an early inspiration’ from my family, as well as the sustainable and creative community I grew up in, but was fully shaped by so-called ‘moments of full realisation’ when I needed to face and embrace my own adversities.
+It started with ‘an early inspiration’ from my family, as well as the sustainable and creative community I grew up in, but was fully shaped by so-called ‘moments of full realisation’ when I needed to face and embrace my own adversities impacting my health and lifestyle I cherished.
 However, it led to shaping my own WHY and ‘TLC’ is the response of years of personal observations, reflections and perseverance to make a choice to grow through both difficulties and opportunities.
 The actual name has a lot of personal meaning, it represents the essence of my own core values and beliefs, and I ultimately hope to continue sharing them widely with others: individuals, diverse communities and local businesses.

 How does TLC aim to differentiate itself?

-TLC will deliver various innovative talent development techniques and creative methods, which are based on fundamental truths and biological processes, in order to allow an organic process to take place and continue beyond words.
+TLC offers various innovative creative methods and techniques for improving health & well-being and enhancing growth, which are based on fundamental truths and biological processes, in order to allow an organic process to take place and continue beyond words.
 In music, like in life, what happens between the notes matters the most.
 Ultimately it aims to explore, develop and promote local talent, (not just creative talent, but from all walks of life) – the local core of the community.

-By doing so, we hope to encourage you to develop your emotional and social competencies (Emotional Intelligence) so you can effectively implement them into practical aspects of your personal and professional growth and create long lasting difference for self and others.
+By doing so, we hope to encourage you to develop your personal, emotional and social competencies (Emotional Intelligence) so you can effectively implement them into practical aspects of your personal and professional life and create a long-lasting difference for self and others.

 TLC promotes simple core values: sustainability both in the community and in business, which will be achieved through applying a wide range of creative tools, solutions and creating and maintaining collaborative local partnerships.
 In addition, it aims to empower all local voices, whilst offering creative bespoke services and promoting talent on a local and national scale.